MicrosoftDocs/azure-devops-docs/docs/organizations/security/permissions.md

 :::row-end:::
 :::row:::
    :::column span="2":::
-   <a id="bypass-rules-permission"></a> Bypass rules on work item updates
+   <a id="bypass-rules-permission"></a> Bypass rules on work item updates  <br />
    `Project, BYPASS_RULES`
    :::column-end:::
    :::column span="2":::
    Users with this permission can save a work item that ignores rules, such as [copy, constraint, or conditional rules](../settings/work/rule-reference.md), defined for the work item type.
-Useful scenarios are migrations where you don't want to update the by/date fields on import or when you want to skip the validation of a work item.
+Useful scenarios are migrations where you don't want to update the by/date fields on import or when you want to skip the validation of a work item.  <br />
    Rules can be bypassed in one of two ways.
 The first is through the [Work Items - update REST API](/rest/api/azure/devops/wit/work-items/update) and setting the `bypassRules` parameter to `true`.
 The second is through the client object model, by initializing in bypass rules mode (initialize `WorkItemStore` with `WorkItemStoreFlags.BypassRules`).
    :::column-end:::
 :::row-end:::
 :::row:::
    :::column span="2":::
-   <a id="change-process-team-project-permission"></a> Change process of project
+   <a id="change-process-team-project-permission"></a> Change process of project  <br />
    `Project, CHANGE_PROCESS`
    :::column-end:::
    :::column span="2":::